 The urethra is the tube through which urine leaves the bladder and exits the body when a person urinates.
 The tube is only about 4 cm long in women.
 A condition known as urethral diverticulum (UD) occurs when an unwanted pocket or sac forms along the urethra.
 Because of its location, it can become filled with urine or even pus.
 This can lead to infections and other problems.

-No, it is rare, although it is being diagnosed more often today.
-This may be because doctors now have better imaging techniques available to explore the problem when patients report pain in this part of the body.
-Still, it is believed that some cases are not properly diagnosed because the condition is so rare, and the doctor does not always think of it.
+Still, it’s believed that some cases are not properly diagnosed because the condition is relatively rare, and the doctor doesn’t always think of it.
 UDs are seen most often in women between the ages of 30 and 60.

 Many women with a UD feel discomfort in their pelvic area from the mass.
-They also may:
+They also may have:

 Importantly, symptoms may come and go.
 About 20% of patients with a UD do not report having any symptoms at all.